 Please stay healthy and keep in touch via our social media and email at email@example.com for virtual appointments and meetings.

-Description: Melanie and Sarah will be hosting weekly drop-in virtual office hours for students.
+Description: Kevin and Sarah will be hosting weekly drop-in virtual office hours for students.
 If you have a question, want to chat, or want to connect, join us!
 Please register in advance here.

 Subtle and Not So Subtle Asian Expectations